Publications

 SAP Press Essentials 42

 This SAP PRESS Essentials book is your A-to-Z guide to understanding, setting up, and operating the SAP NetWeaver BI Accelerator.
-After explaining the high-level concept of the BI accelerator and reviewing its architecture, the author provides detailed advice on all administrative tasks such as: setting up the RFC connection, building and maintaining the indexes, cloning the software onto new blades, updating the TREX engine, and much more.
-A substantial chapter is dedicated to advanced administration and should boost your confidence if you need to repair the RFC connection, reorganize the index landscape, check and rebuild indexes, or collaborate with SAP experts.
-A further chapter looks at future developments and success stories, and a final technical chapter introduces the novel technology behind the accelerator.
+After summarizing the business case for the BI accelerator and reviewing its overall impact and architecture, the author provides detailed advice on all administrative tasks such as: setting up and configuring the system, building and maintaining the indexes, cloning the software onto new blades, updating the TREX engine, and much more.
+A substantial chapter is dedicated to advanced administration and should boost your confidence if you need to repair the RFC connection, reorganize the index landscape, check and rebuild indexes, recover the system from a backup, or collaborate with SAP experts.
+A further chapter looks at scalability, new developments, and success stories, and a final technical chapter introduces the novel technology behind the BI accelerator.

 Reducing Outer Joins